-Coronado came back a year later and mistreated the people again before heading back south to Mexico to never return (he was tried in Spain, charged with mistreatment of the Indians).
-He did leave three Mexican Indians behind and they most likely informed the Zunis about the relative strength of the Spanish military and church in Mexico.
+Coronado did leave three Mexican Indians behind and they most likely informed the Zunis about the relative strength of the Spanish military and church in Mexico.
 Sometime around then the Zunis began building a stone fortress atop a nearby mesa.
-They occupied Dowa Yalanne several times over the years until about 1703 when the tribe finally reached a workable truce with the Spanish.
-By then though, Hawikuh had been abandoned and most of the tribe's members resettled to where Zuni Pueblo is today.
+They occupied the pueblo atop Dowa Yalanne several times over the years until about 1703 when the tribe finally reached a workable truce with the Spanish.
+By then though, Hawikuh had been abandoned and most of the tribe's members resettled closer to the Zuni River where Zuni Pueblo is today.

 When Coronado came through, Hawikuh was composed of (in Coronado's letter of August 3, 1540) "very good houses, with three, four, and five stories, where there are very good apartments ... and some very good rooms, underground Kivas, paved, which are made for winter and have something like hot baths."
 The Seven Cities of Cibola turned out to be the seven pueblos of the Zuni.
-They had some turquoise but the gold turned out to be a few pieces of Jeddito or Sikyatki-style yellow ware pottery that had made its way south from Hopi First Mesa.
+They had some turquoise but the gold turned out to be a few pieces of Jeddito or Sikyatki-style yellowware pottery that had recently made its way south from Tusayan.

 The Franciscan fathers came to Hawikuh around 1628 and forced the Indians to build the Mission La Purisima Concepcion de Hawikuh.
 Soon the Franciscan yoke was a burden too heavy for the people to bear.
 So those priests were killed and the mission burned in 1632.
 New priests came, with Spanish military, and the tribe was punished.
 The mission was rebuilt.
 Apaches came to raid in 1672 and burned the mission again.
 The structure was burned a final time in 1680, when the 1680 Pueblo Revolt broke out.